tedtoal/Button_TT/README.md

   screenButtons->registerButton(btn_Hello, btnTap_Hello);
 ```

-The last thing to do to support button taps is to define another function that checks for touchscreen taps.
+The last thing to do to support button taps is to define a function that checks for touchscreen taps.
 It is called from the standard Arduino loop() function.
 It uses the *ts_display* instance to test for a touchscreen tap, and the *screenButtons* instance to find the button that was tapped and call its tap function to perform the desired button action:

 ```
 // Check for touch screen tap or release and use ScreenButtons to process it.